How should I clean my Box and parts?

-One thing you might try to remove any residual smells is to clean the Box as best you can with the provided brush and some isopropyl alcohol (not much, do not dunk the Box or let ISO soak into the wood) and with it empty and the lid open, put the battery in with firm contact for 1 or 2 minutes.
+One thing you might try to remove any residual smells is to clean the Box as best you can with the provided brush and some isopropyl alcohol (not much, do not dunk the Box or let ISO soak into the wood) and with it empty and the lid open, put the battery in with firm contact for not more than 60 seconds.

 Another trick you might try (after the above) is to blow a lot of warm air through the Box (lid open again) with a hair-drier.
 If you try this be very sure that the lid is completely open and as far from the hot air stream from the hair-drier as possible (else the cover will soften and distort shape).
 A couple of minutes of this treatment should be plenty, if it is needed at all.